-Post-traumatic stress disorder is a complex mental health condition.
-The symptoms you have can vary depending on the kind of trauma you experienced.
+The symptoms of PTSD you may experience can vary depending on the kind of trauma you were exposed to.

 What’s traumatic to you may not be for someone else.
-Not everyone will have the same reactions to a traumatic event, either.
+Not everyone will have the same reactions or symptoms to a traumatic event, either.

 In fact, you don’t even need to experience trauma firsthand to develop symptoms of post-traumatic stress disorder (PTSD).
 You could start having symptoms after being exposed to someone else’s experience, or by being repeatedly exposed to details of a traumatizing event.